Attendance Policy

 1. Class Teacher/Form Tutor Responsibilities

-Attendance is monitored at certain points throughout the calendar year (advised by the academic calendar)
+Attendance is monitored at certain points throughout the calendar year (as advised by the academic calendar)

 - Threshold: When a student’s attendance drops to 90% below (and/or 90% below for the last four school weeks in the Secondary phase).